9 Simple Steps to Lighten and Renew Your Home by Undecorating

 This can be a couple of boxes, a laundry basket, some grocery bags, or anything I already have that I can stash things in for a few days.
 I don't have to get sophisticated – I'll use what's available.

 3. Find a temporary storage area for the items you remove.

 I have a guest bedroom, so I'll put things there.
 A covered or enclosed porch would work too, or a corner of the garage or basement.
 It just needs to be dry and reasonably clean.
 The items will only be there for a few days, so I can make it work!

 4. Set a timer for 10 minutes and remove the surface décor.

-This means knickknacks, photos, vases, candles – all the decorative stuff on all of the surfaces.
+This means knickknacks, photos, vases, plants, candles – all the decorative stuff on all of the surfaces.
 I'll stuff pillows and throw blankets into a plastic garbage bag.
 Then I'll put everything into my designated storage area.